The Best 14 Retail Software Solutions for Retailers and Etailers

 Metrics and Web analytics software is the oxygen of decision making in online businesses of today that allows users to track, examine, segment, understand, and interpret live user behavior on the site.

 This is the most fundamental yet sophisticated must-have tool, and it is absolutely free.
-With Google analytics academy anybody can do a few webinars to comprehend the tool better.
+With the Google Analytics Academy, anyone can take a few webinars to better understand the tool.
 It’s the number one retail analytics software.

-The platform allows you to integrate this tool with several other Google services, like Google ads and Google tag manager for best performance.
+The platform allows you to integrate this tool with several other Google services, like Google Ads and Google Tag Manager, for the best performance.

-Users get elaborate insight on user behavior, acquisition channels, audience demographics, conversions, and more.
+Users get elaborate insight into user behavior, acquisition channels, audience demographics, conversions, and more.

 Kissmetrics promises a plethora of user-based insights and provides web analytics and marketing analytics.